specialunderwear/python-rfc5424-logging-formatter/README.md

 respectively

-Example useage of the formatter
+Example usage of the formatter
 -------------------------------

 ```python